Ngô Đình Khả: Other positions

-Following his service to the Quoc Hoc, Kha joined the palace first as Commander or the Palace Guards and then as the Minister of Rites.
-He was also an imperial tutor who tutored the emperor and his brothers in French.
-In 1902, the Emperor granted him the title of Great Scholar Assistant to the Throne.
-He was a trusted advisor and a close confidant of the young emperor.
+Following his service to the Quốc Học, Khả joined the palace, first as Commander or the Palace Guards and later as Minister of Rites.
+He was also an imperial tutor of French to the Emperor and his brothers.
+In 1902, the Emperor granted Khả the title of Great Scholar Assistant to the Throne.

 Activism against French

 French policy towards Emperor Thành Thái

 In 1897, when Emperor Thành Thái had come of age, the French established a Council of Ministers which consisted of Vietnamese Ministers as well as French officials.
 This body was under the presidency of the Resident Superior in Hue.
 In 1898, the French administration in Annam took over the collection of taxes from the Hue Court.
 The Resident Superior would then transfer a sum of money annually to the imperial treasury to support the maintenance of the imperial family, the imperial services and the civil service.
 The French government had effectively, "put the imperial government on an allowance."

 Emperor Thành Thái could not stand his powerlessness and tried to assert himself more.
 However, the French were not interested in granting the Vietnamese any power and thus looked for a way to get rid of him.
-Emperor Thành Thái, suspecting that the French wanted to depose him tried to portray himself as a selfish playboy that would do no harm to French colonial ambitions.
+Thành Thái, suspecting the French wanted to depose him, tried to portray himself as a selfish playboy that would do no harm to French colonial ambitions.
 However, the French saw through his charade and decided to use it against him by spreading false rumours about his behavior with women.
 Thành Thái then tried to get the French to think he was crazy and thus, again, not a threat to their ambitions.
-Yet again, the French used this against him and tried to get him removed on the grounds of a lack of mental capacity to rule.

-The French chargé d'affaires, Mr. Silvain Levecque was the man who wanted to bring down Emperor Thành Thái and replace him with someone more pliant.
+The French chargé d'affaires, Silvain Levecque, wanted to bring down Emperor Thành Thái and replace him with someone more pliant.
 He was not the Resident Superior but he was rather in charge of current affairs while the French appointed a Resident Superior.
 Levecque had prepared a list of mandarins for promotion to the different ministries.
 However, he did not consult with the emperor and instead merely presented Emperor Thành Thái with the memorandum for promotion.
 This enraged the emperor and made him feel even more like a puppet.
-When Thành Thái refused to sign, Levecque insisted that Thành Thái should abdicate to a Council of Regents.